-Originally, we were just using an icon for "deposit" in the top right of the nav.
-This is a common pattern in material design.
+Originally, we were just using an icon for "deposit" in the top right of the nav, as supported by the contextual action bar in material design.

 However, after a round of comprehension testing, we found that users didn't completely understand the icon's meaning.
 After experimenting with numerous different icons, we found that users were most successful when we turned the nondescript icon into a labeled button.

 Because we had made the "deposit" action the primary action, we needed to make that interaction the "hook" of the app.
 The user needed to be able to easily choose which account they wanted to deposit into, and what type of currency they wanted to deposit ("cash, crypto, other" was the specific verbiage our PM gave us to use).
 After researching other Android interactions, I sketched through a bottom sheet solution.

 Once this interaction was approved by our head of design, I took the entire deposit flow to hi-fi.

 Then I prototyped the interactions.